-In September of 2020, the learning academy enrollment had increased to approximately 560, up from 250 the sept before.
-The elementary and junior high programs include approximately 197 full-time online students and an additional 164 traditional home education students and another 22 that take a blended program which is a mix between a traditional home ed program and a fully online teacher directed program.
-After September 30th, we have multiple in-division and out-of-division students adding one or more courses with us as well as offering support to in-division schools with a learn at home program for grades 7-12.
+In September of 2021, the learning academy enrollment had decreased by approximately 100 students, all of which in the grade 1-9 level.
+After September 30th, we added all of our partner high school students both indivision and out-of-division students.
+By December 1st, 2021 we are approximately 200 students up from the same time last year.
 In most cases, students that are enrolled at another high school or students wishing to upgrade enroll with us for a few courses at a time.
 We continue to recruit students from all over the province.
 Depending on the courses they take, the students can choose between online courses that are available through a Learning Management System (LMS) program known as Moodle or a paper version of the same course.
 In an onsite registration, members of the staff sit down with the student and the student's family to discuss program choice as well as guidance counseling.
-If students are registered as a group via a partner school, staff members visit the school and work with staff members there to orientate the students and get them started on their courses.
+If students are registered as a group via a partner school, staff members work with the school staff and we train them in our easy step registration, how to support and monitor students and we keep in constant contact to support them.
 Our focus with all our students is to provide ongoing support.
-Our teachers and technical facilitators set up online access and deadlines that work best for that particular student.
+Our teachers and technical facilitators set up online access and deadlines that work best for individual or groups of students.
 This personalized learning contributes greatly to completion of courses and how students experience school.
 The role of the parent in an individual registration and the role of a staff member in a school registration is essential throughout their time with us.
 They play a key role in communicating with us and with their children/student around the completion of each course.